TomasHubelbauer/electron-inspect-require/README.md

 // Look in `process.cwd()`
 ```

-This means my evil plan to put together an addition to a VS Code extension test suite which captures screenshots for the README
+This means my evil plan to put together an addition to a VS Code extension test suite which
-each time the test suite is run has a shot at being doable!
+captures screenshots for the README each time the test suite is run has a shot at being doable!

+## To-Do